BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Cuspidal polynomials of quivers

 \subsection{(Semi)-nilpotent Kac and cuspidal polynomials}

 Bozec, Schiffmann and Vasserot defined in \cite{bozec2020number} various families of counting polynomials for quiver representations over finite fields, obtained by imposing appropriate nilpotency conditions.
 They related the polynomials obtained this way to the count of points of some quiver varieties.
 In this section, we recall these definitions and we define the corresponding \emph{cuspidal} and \emph{absolutely cuspidal} polynomials, following \cite{bozec2019counting}.
-We use the general results from this paper to prove the positivity for these polynomials.
+We use the general results from this paper to prove the positivity of all of the coefficients of these polynomials.